 Hantavirus is a virus that can cause an extremely rare, but serious respiratory illness called hantavirus pulmonary syndrome.
-This illness has been found throughout the United States for many years, but was only identified in 1993.
+This illness has been found throughout the United States for many years, but was first identified in 1993.
 The symptoms of hantavirus infection are similar to the flu-fever, body aches, chills and trouble breathing.

 Routes of Exposure

 Hantavirus is spread primarily by deer mice.
 It is estimated that 15% of deer mice carry the virus.
 Deer mice spread hantavirus in their droppings, urine, saliva and nesting material.
 The virus attaches itself to dust particles that can become airborne if disturbed.
 The virus infects humans by inhalation of the virus-contaminated dust or by close contact with contaminated material.
 Hantavirus can also be transmitted to humans through deer mice bites.

 The risk of acquiring hantavirus is extremely rare, even among people who are consistently exposed to mice and other rodents.
 The majority of exposures (70%) occur around the home.

 Hantavirus poses no significant health risk to WSU employees provided that simple precautions are followed.
 Employees who typically clean out storage areas, barns, and outbuildings which rodents are likely to infest, or individuals who trap or work with wild rodents have the greatest potential to be exposed to hantavirus.